Consequences and Financial Penalties: The Hidden Cost of Non-Compliance for Your Business

 - Do you have a plan to deal with any workplace injuries that may occur?

-- Do you have a preventative action plan to help ensure that all safety protocols surrounding workplace safety that apply to your business are reviewed and followed by all employees?
+- Do you have a preventative action plan to help ensure that all workplace safety protocols are reviewed and followed by all employees?

 How Do You Handle Compliance in the Workplace?

-- Establish and regularly review policies in alignment with federal, state and local regulations.
+- Establish and regularly review policies in alignment with federal, state, and local requirements

-- Conduct training for managers and employees on expectations.
+- Conduct business compliance training for managers and employees

-- Stay informed about changes to employment laws and regulations and update policies.
+- Stay informed about changes to employment laws and regulations and update policies accordingly

-Fortunately, with Paychex HR Services, clients have access to OSHA and safety programs, as well as a dedicated HR professional, who is supported by a robust team of compliance specialists who understand legislative and regulatory guidelines that may impact your business and can help guide you through HR challenges.
+Fortunately, with Paychex HR Services, clients can access OSHA and safety programs.
+Let Paychex's HR professionals, supported by a robust team of compliance specialists who understand legislative and regulatory guidelines that may impact your business, guide you through your HR challenges.

 Non-Compliance FAQs